-Students of this Specialized master’s degree can benefit from an annual student exchange program and of an international academic chair in Comparative Regionalism, both part of an agreement with the Waseda University (Tokyo, Japan).
+Students of this Specialised master’s degree can benefit from an annual student exchange program and of an international academic chair in Comparative Regionalism, both part of an agreement with the Waseda University (Tokyo, Japan).

 The goal of this programme is to develop the skills of the student.
 By supplementing their training with a high level of expertise, they are better equipped to understand how EU policies function.
 It aims to train the experts of the future, developing skills in analysis, synthesis and debate.

-This Specialized master’s degree prepares people for a career in:
+This Specialised master’s degree prepares people for a career in: